 When you are ready to assess a specific File/Multimedia submission, click the "View Details" link.

 The entry will expand to show submitted content and student submission comment.
 You may download the submitted file or click "View Multimedia Entry" to view the detailed content.
 Then, you will need to enter a score.
 Instructor comment is optional.
-If you are going to leave a comment, you have the option to embed images, videos, audios, and/or files.
+If you are going to leave a comment, you have the option to embed images, videos, audio files, and/or files.

 This example includes video feedback.
 Remember to Save your assessment once done.
 Now, the student can view their grade from both GradeBook and the corresponding activity.